 Assistant Director of Bands, Concert Band

-Subscribe to Mr. Villela’s Remind for Concert Band text updates.
+Subscribe to Mr. Villela’s Remind for Symphonic Band updates.

 Jonathan Villela began his teaching career at Four Points Middle School following his graduation from Oklahoma State University in 2015 as a Velma Forbes Scholar.

-Villela currently serves as Assistant Band Director at Four Points Middle School, where he teaches beginning saxophone, beginning double reed, and a section of beginning clarinet.
-This past year, he helped prepare the Four Points Wind Ensemble for their performance at the 69th Annual Midwest Clinic.
+Villela currently serves as Assistant Band Director at Four Points Middle School, where directs Symphonic Band and teaches beginning saxophone, beginning double reed, and a section of beginning clarinet.
+He helped prepare the Four Points Wind Ensemble for their performance at the 69th Annual Midwest Clinic.
 Further, Villela lead preparation of the Four Points Concert Band’s state evaluation, in which they received unanimous superior ratings from all adjudicators for the first time in the school’s history.

-In addition to Four Points Middle School, Villela currently works with System Blue – the educational branch of The Blue Devils Drum and Bugle Corps.
+In addition to Four Points Middle School, Villela currently works with System Blue – the educational branch of The Blue Devils Drum and Bugle Corps (2014,15,16,17 World Champions).
 With System Blue, he teaches marching band techniques, rehearsal techniques, and student leadership strategies to high school and college students across the United States.